SocialJax: An Evaluation Suite for Multi-agent Reinforcement Learning in Sequential Social Dilemmas: SocialJax

 \subsection{Algorithms in JAX}

-Due to IPPO’s widespread adoption and stability \citet{schulman2017proximal, de2020independent}, we implement IPPO under both parameter-sharing and non-parameter-sharing settings.
+Due to IPPO’s widespread adoption and stability \citep{schulman2017proximal, de2020independent}, we implement IPPO under both parameter-sharing and non-parameter-sharing settings.
 The parameter‑sharing variant of IPPO leads to faster training by using a shared policy neural network across all agents.
 The non‑parameter‑sharing variant, although slower, preserves agent‑specific policies that prevent convergence to uniform conventions.
 The IPPO training curves shown in Figure \ref{fig:training curves} are based on the parameter sharing variant.
 Additional comparisons between parameter sharing and non-parameter sharing IPPO can be found in the Appendix \ref{appendix:parameter sharing}.
 To encourage prosocial behavior, we introduce common rewards, while individual rewards are used to incentivize selfishness in agents.
-Additionally, we include MAPPO \citet{yu2022surprising} as a representative centralized learning algorithm for MARL.
-Finally, we implement SVO \citet{mckee2020social} as a representative method specifically designed to handle social dilemma scenarios, where agents can balance individual and collective interests.
+Additionally, we include MAPPO \citep{yu2022surprising} as a representative centralized learning algorithm for MARL.
+Finally, we implement SVO \citep{mckee2020social} and reward exchange \citep{willis25__quantifying_the_selfinterest_level_of_markov_social_dilemmas} as representative methods specifically designed to handle social dilemmas, where agents can balance individual and collective interests.

 \textbf{IPPO Common Rewards} refers to a scenario where all agents in a multi-agent system share a single, unified reward signal derived from the environment.
 This approach ensures that all agents are aligned towards achieving the same objective, promoting collaboration and coordination among them.
 By sharing a common reward, agents are incentivized to work together and make decisions that benefit the collective, rather than focusing solely on individual gains.
 This can help prevent conflicts and encourage cooperative behavior.